kathryndavis0036/project3/ReadMe.md

-# Project Title
+# Analyzing Sports Across the United States

 ## Overview

-This project involves scraping sponsorship revenue data of major sports leagues in the United States from a web page, processing it using Python libraries, and performing data analysis on sports participation statistics.
-The code is divided into three main sections:
+This project involved scraping sponsorship revenue data of major sports leagues in the United States from a web page.
+We processed it using Python libraries, and performed data analysis on various sports participation statistics.
+The code was divided into three main sections:

 1. Web scraping and data extraction from a webpage.
 2. Analysis of sports participation statistics from a CSV file.